Never Feed This to Wild Birds

-While this popular snack is often a staple at outdoor gatherings, just like when birds eat bread, it doesn’t provide proper nutrition.
-Keep these salty snacks for the people at your next picnic.
+While this popular snack is often called upon to cure the late-night munchies, just like when birds eat bread, it doesn’t provide proper nutrition.

 You’d think birds could use the calories and sugar, but honey can grow mold in addition to becoming troublesome and sticky.

 There’s no need to add any food colouring to your hummingbird sugar water.
 The dye can be harmful and won’t attract more birds.